S&P/ASX 200 Index

 Strategy for Trading ASX200 Index

 As a stock index trader you want to be biased and keep buying as the stock index heads and moves upward.
-When the Australian economy is doing well (most of the times it's doing well) this upwards trend is more likely to be ruling.
-A good strategy would be to buy the dips.
+When Australian economy is doing well (most of the times it's doing well) this upwards trend is more likely to be ruling.
+A good trading strategy would be to buy the dips.

 Contracts and Specifications